Open-Collective-Foundation/docs/how-it-works/financial-contributions/third-party-fundraising-tools-and-benefits/README.md

 # 3rd-Party Fundraising Tools

-Although [receiving funds through the Open Collective platform](../) is the swiftest, most direct & efficient way to receive funds, OCF’s hosted initiatives can also use some third-party tools to receive funds for their initiative.&#x20;
+Although [receiving funds through the Open Collective platform](../) is the swiftest, most direct & efficient way to receive funds, OCF’s hosted Collectives can also use some third-party tools to receive funds for their Collective.&#x20;

 {% hint style="info" %}
 Please be sure to review our [**Outside Entities Policy**](../../policies/outside-entities-policy.md) and [**Outside Accounts Policy**](../../policies/outside-accounts-policy.md) before moving forward with any of these options&#x20;